 The pack hugs the body well so there is no bouncing around when on the run, plus the excellent front straps allow you to re-adjust as the bladder empties during the day.
 With an overall weight of 14oz, including the bladder, the pack is a decent weight that you won’t really notice during your activity.

 Overall, the pack is lightweight and has ample storage for those long runs.
-The hydration system is excellent with the 2-liter bladder and the magnetic pipe security at the front of the pack is a great feature.
+The hydration system is excellent with the 2-litre bladder and the magnetic pipe security at the front of the pack is a great feature.
 The Vapor Air is definitely a pack you should consider.